alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

     Add another blog post and store it in `docs/blog/posts/drafts`.
 When you look at it locally, you will see the label that identifies it as a draft, while in the version built for publication it does not appear.
 To move a post from draft status to published, simply move it outside `drafts/`.

 Sometimes, bloggers need to update a post.
-This might happen when they have made a mistake or when something changes that need to be reflected in the post.
-It is good practice to indicate that a post has been edited.
-One way this can be done is to include an edit date in the page header:
+This might happen when they have made a mistake or when something changes they need to reflect in the post.
+To indicate you have edited a post, you can include an edit date in the page header:

 !!! example "Editing a post"